web-padawan/pack/README.md

 #### Why web-component-shards?

-Actually this tool is not designed for SPA, but for web apps having multiple endpoints :)<br>
-But using `wcs` is the only way to split vulcanized app into several bundles.<br>
+Actually using `wcs` is the only way to split vulcanized app into several bundles.<br>
-At least `pack-app` bundle is unlikely to change very often and so may be cached.<br>
-Separate pages are all different bundles which are lazy loaded.
+In the future, [polymer-build](https://github.com/Polymer/polymer-build) will be used instead.

 ## Known issues